Yusef Khan: Domestic violence

 In late 2011, Yusef manages to win his former wife back.
 They later make plans to get married.
 Nina Wadia explains why Zainab is willing to forgive Yusef.
 Wadia said to Inside Soap: "He tells Zainab that he was forced to start the fire by his family.
 Yusef goes on to explain that he knew it was wrong the minute he lit the match, and that he ran into the house to save her.
 And by the end of this conversation, she finds herself saying to him, 'Let's get married' - regardless!
 Obviously, it was something I struggled to get my head around.
 But being burnt in that fire is what they both have in common - and that experience connects them so deeply.
-She recognises that he made a mistake but also decides that the whole thing was probably her fault, because she walked out on their marriage."
+She recognises that he made a mistake, but also decides that the whole thing was probably her fault because she walked out on their marriage."
 Wadia continued: "It doesn't look like Zainab's going to listen.
 But as Denise leaves, it's clear she's torn about what to do."
 A short time before their wedding day arrives, Yusef starts to abuse Zainab both physically and mentally.
 He forbids Zainab to leave the house and later starts using her son, Kamil, to control her.
-Wadia explains that she wants the storyline to have a positive impact against real-life violence.
+Wadia explains that she wants the storyline to have a positive impact on real-life violence.
 She told BBC News :"I think the idea behind showing a strong woman like Zainab changing like this is to show that it can happen to even the strongest of women.
 They can change and they can be manipulated - especially if they're isolated from their friends and family.
 The manipulator can take advantage, so it's to prove that it can even happen to people like her.
 To be honest, if even one woman rings that Action Line at the end of the show and there's some difference made to her life, I'll feel like we've done our job," she continued.
 "It is a serious issue and I'm glad it's being highlighted.
 I hope that it wakes anyone up - not just women, I know that there are abused men out there as well.
 So if it gives anyone the strength to leave a relationship like that, we'll have done our job."
-The scenes where Yusef refused to let Zainab see Kamil pulled in 8.69m viewers at 7.30pm.
-BBC Three's repeat of the episode later secured 994k viewers at 10pm.
+The scenes where Yusef refused to let Zainab see Kamil pulled in 8.69 million viewers at 7.30pm.
+BBC Three's repeat of the episode later secured 994,000 thousand viewers at 10pm.